sta/websocket-sharp/README.md

   ...
 };
 ```
-`e.Message` (`WebSocketSharp.ErrorEventArgs.Message`, the type of this property is `string`) contains an error message, so you operate this.
+`e.Message` (`WebSocketSharp.ErrorEventArgs.Message`, the type of this property is `string`) contains an error message, so you use this.

 ##### WebSocket.OnClose event #####